dany-roman/project_2/README.md

 #### *Transform*

-Ratings timestamp was converted to a date.
-Unnecessary columns, such as “adult”, “status”, “video” were removed to reduce data file size.
-Various columns, such as the keywords in the keywords.csv file or production data in the movies_metadata.csv, were stored as a JSON and parsed out.
-Budget data was merged with the movie titles.
+- Ratings timestamp was converted to a date.
+- Unnecessary columns, such as “adult”, “status”, “video” were removed to reduce data file size.
+- Various columns, such as the keywords in the keywords.csv file or production data in the movies_metadata.csv, were stored as a JSON and parsed out.
+- Budget data was merged with the movie titles.
-Profit for each movie was calculated in the rating dataset, along with the average rate from several users on 9,000 movies
+- Profit for each movie was calculated in the rating dataset, along with the average rate from several users on 9,000 movies.
+- Duplicate rows were identified and dropped across multiple tables.
+We have additionally removed rows which contained non-integer movieids.

 #### *Load*

 All final data frames were exported to a postgreSQL database.

-##### **ERD diagram**
+### DB design:

 ERD diagram was designed using [QuickDBD (quickdatabasediagrams.com)](https://app.quickdatabasediagrams.com/#/) online tool and represented one-to-many relationship between the following tables on primary key column - movieid: